yasomaru/go-sdk/CONTRIBUTING.md

 On an ongoing basis, the administrators of the SDK will evaluate whether it is keeping pace with changes to the MCP spec and meeting its goals of openness and transparency.
-If it is not meeting these goals, either because it exceeds the bandwidth of its current Approvers, or because the processes here are inadequate, these processes will be re-evaluated by the Approvers.
-At this time, the Approvers set may be expanded to include additional community members, based on their history of strong contribution.
+If it is not meeting these goals, either because it exceeds the bandwidth of its current Working Group, or because the processes here are inadequate, these processes will be re-evaluated by the Working Group.
+At this time, the Working Group set may be expanded to include additional community members, based on their history of strong contribution.